Rotifer/Rotifer.github.io/_posts/2025-01-05-creating-clean-matches-table.md

 ## Summing up

+- We now have our matches data in a a clean and analysis-ready format.
-- DuckDB is exceptionally good at cleaning up data.
+- DuckDB has many features which facilitate data cleaning and re-formatting:
-- Regular expressions, arrays and loads of functions make slicing and dicing easy.
-- We have only scratched the surface of its capabilities.
+  - Regular expressions
+  - Arrays and lists
+  - A comprehensive set of functions for manipulating all kinds of data
+- Adding comments to tables and columns makes our database self-documenting

 ## Next up